janet-lang/janet/README.md

 janet could be embedded into other programs.
 Try janet in your browser at [https://janet-lang.org](https://janet-lang.org).

----

-Implemented in mostly standard C99, janet runs on Windows, Linux and macOS.
-The few features that are not standard C (dynamic library loading, compiler specific optimizations), are fairly straight forward.
-Janet can be easily ported to new platforms.

-For syntax highlighting, there is some preliminary vim syntax highlighting in [janet.vim](https://github.com/janet-lang/janet.vim).
-Generic lisp syntax highlighting should, however, provide good results.
-One can also generate a janet.tmLanguage file for other programs with `make grammar`.

 ## Use Cases

 Janet makes a good system scripting language, or a language to embed in other programs.
 Think Lua or Guile.